December 22, 2020

-In terms on the depth of the pan, 3 inches, or even up to 5 inches, will work, depending on how many layers you wish to make.
+In terms of the depth of the pan, 3 inches, or even up to 5 inches, will work, depending on how many layers you wish to make.

-Bear in mind, however, that the more layers you want, the deeper lasagna pan you need.
+Bear in mind, however, that the more layers you want, the deeper the lasagna pan you need.

 Not only does this drastically scale down the servings, but it also makes for a relatively faster cooking time.